Cold Planets,

 Orbital Dynamics of Cold Jupiters

-As part of this work, I use orbitize!, a flexible orbit-fitting tool, to refine the orbit of these planets.
-By incorporating high-resolution (R∼100,000R \sim 100{,}000R∼100,000) radial velocity (RV) measurements from CRIRES+ along with astrometric data from GRAVITY, SPHERE, and NACO, we are trying to quantify the orbital inclination and eccentricity that are common in long-period systems like GQ Lup B and HIP 65426 b.
-This project will provide new constraints for wide-orbit planet formation theories and demonstrate that even relatively low-precision radial velocity (RV) measurements can significantly enhance orbital characterization for distant exoplanets.
+As part of this work, I used orbitize!, a flexible orbit-fitting tool, to refine the orbit of these planets.
+By incorporating high-resolution (R∼100,000) radial velocity (RV) measurements from CRIRES+ along with astrometric data from GRAVITY, SPHERE, and NACO, we quantified the orbital a more precise inclination and eccentricity for GQ Lup B. This project provided new constraints for wide-orbit planet formation theories and demonstrate that even relatively low-precision radial velocity (RV) measurements can significantly enhance orbital characterization for distant exoplanets.
+Find my full ApJ paper here.